QuanPham247/THM-Hammer/README.md

 <i> Note: The cookie is different from the one captured with Burp because when the rate limit expired, I was given a new session.</i>

+The attack went smoothly, proving the rate-limit is IP-based.
 Once the correct token is submitted, I resetted the password and successfully logged in.

 ![image](https://github.com/user-attachments/assets/d9267f3d-1cf0-4056-a99b-5fbde3944a47)